substack/wikidb/readme.markdown

 List documents with a readable object stream `r` ordered by date, most recent to least recent.
 Each object output by `r` has a `hash` and `key` property.

+You can pass through `opts.reverse` and `opts.limit` to the underlying database query.

+The default ordering is most recent to least recent.

 # forkdb methods